-The Schedule has effect to describe gifts, loans and the supply of goods or services that are donations, the value attributed to a donation and the circumstances in which a donation is anonymous.
+- (1) The Schedule has effect to describe - (a) gifts, loans and the supply of goods or services that are donations, the value attributed to a donation and the circumstances in which a donation is anonymous; and - (b) expenses that are to be disregarded as election expenses. - (2) The States may, by Regulations, amend the Schedule.